 How to find the best city centre accommodation for your city break

 Research shows that we are currently in the prime time for booking holidays for the New Year.
-However, as a way of saving money many are opting for shorter ‘city-breaks’ in European destinations was a way of getting away and experiencing a new country for a fraction of the price of a standard holiday.
+However, as a way of saving money many are opting for shorter ‘city-breaks’ in European destinations was a way of getting away and experiencing a new country from their bucket lists for a fraction of the price of a standard holiday.
 Here we will show you the factors that are important when finding well-located city centre accommodation in your next European excursion.

 - Look for accommodation near the landmarks you want to see